Karol G: 2019–2021: Ocean and KG0516

-2023–present: Mañana Será Bonito and Tropicoqueta
+2023–present: Mañana Será Bonito, Tropicoqueta and No Me Arrepiento de Sentir Tanto

 On 14 February 2022, Karol G and Crocs announced a partnership by unveiling two different shoe silhouettes.
 In April 2022, "Provenza" was released as the lead single of the then unannounced album, Mañana Será Bonito, The song became a commercial success and was nominated for both Record and Song of the Year at the 23rd Annual Latin Grammy Awards.
-The title refers to a neighborhood of Medellín called Provenza.
+The title refers to a neighbourhood of Medellín called Provenza.
 In August 2022 Karol G released "Gatúbela" alongside Puerto Rican rapper Maldy from Reggaeton duo Plan B. The song features a beat characteristic of old-school, 2000s reggaetón, with a dembow rhythm.
 Its music video was initially banned online in certain countries for being sexually provocative, though it was later made available as no actual nudity is seen.
 The video also takes some inspiration from older horror movies (as her prowling cat-woman character can be seen covered in blood at the end), and is the first to show off Karol G's dyed red hair.

 On 19 February 2023, Karol G was among the headlining artists at the famous Viña del Mar International Song Festival in Viña del Mar/Valparaíso, Chile, where she performed a live-streamed show for over 15,000 fans.
 On 24 February, Karol G's album Mañana Será Bonito was released, alongside the collaboration "TQG" with Shakira.
 The album peaked at number one on the Billboard 200, becoming the first-ever Spanish-language album by a female artist to debut at No. 1, while the collaboration achieved her highest-charting single on the Billboard Hot 100, peaking at seven.
 The project garnered seven nominations at the 24th Annual Latin Grammy Awards, winning three awards, including Album of the Year and Best Urban Music Album, while "TQG" won for Best Urban Fusion/Performance.
 This made Karol G the first woman to win the Latin Grammy Award for Best Urban Music Album.
-At the subsequent 66th Annual Grammy Awards the album won an award for Best Música Urbana Album.
+At the subsequent 66th Annual Grammy Awards the album won an award for Best Música Urbana Album, making her the first woman to win that award at the Grammys.